KGorczyca/City_bike_Lublin/README.md

 * Read data into a Jupyter notebook
 * Use Matplotlib to create data visualizations

+##About project
+The project contains 4 parts.
+Parts 1-3 are the analysis city bike during years 2014/2016/2017.
+The last part of the project is a comparison of previous ones and contains conclusions from the whole analysis.
+Purpose: developing programing skills, improving the use of data analysis tools and learning something interesting about the city bike in Lublin.

 ## Technologies
 * Python - version 3.7
 * Python libraries as needed ( Numpy, Pandas, Matplotlib,Plotly)